 3) (20 points) Use the IS/LM diagram to explain why some Keynesian economists conclude that monetary policy won't work.
+Do you think this is the current situation?
+Explain your logic.

 4) (10 points each) Explain BOTH the explanation that firms match competitors price decreases but not increases, AND fixed markups BOTH cause price rigidities.